ag-gipp/18CicmVmext2/main.md

 * The tool must not disturb current editing workflows.
 * It must allow the user to augment the formulae in terms of Wikidata items.
-* The content must be editable without changing the layout.
+* The semantics must be editable without changing the layout.
-* It should produce standard compatible, MathML output.
+* The tool produce standard compatible, MathML output.
 * The tool and it's source code must be available under a MediaWiki compatible license.

 Among the available tools, only the WIRS editor seems to be actively maintained and widely used.